miricinka/Automated-warehouse-simulation---java-8/README.md

 Trolleys have a weight capacity, and if they cannot complete an entire order due to this limit, they will do so in multiple trips.

-Trolleys are intelligent and can determine the most effective path to collect all the goods.
+Trolleys are intelligent (implemented by modified backtracking algorithm) and can determine the most effective path to collect all the goods.
 By clicking on a specific trolley, you can view its current path, capacity, and order progress.
 Small red dots indicate where the trolley will stop to pick up goods.

 <img width="830" alt="image" src="https://user-images.githubusercontent.com/56356131/224342172-de9c0a85-5c6c-4db7-8be4-8f23444baf84.png">